 You can always search for keywords only.
 Or, you can

-choose to imaginatively access the information by looking
+choose to creatively and subjectively access the information by looking

 for the idea, which is abstract rather than concrete.